Each vocation is a mystery: each man goes through these stages differently.

 1. The call

 If you are in stage 1 you have recently experienced a call to give yourself to the Lord.
-This initial stage of discernment often occurs during childhood, perhaps at Mass, for example from religious, seeing Christians who love God radically, thanks to committed catechists, with your parents, in a Catholic school class or when a priest invites you to consider the priesthood.
+This initial stage of discernment usually occurs during childhood, perhaps at Mass, for example through religious, seeing Christians who love God radically, thanks to committed catechists, with your parents, in a Catholic school class or when a priest invites you to consider the priesthood.

 This initial and mysterious attraction to give everything to God is mysterious.
-Becoming a priest, dedicating yourself to religious life, being salt and light among all people… It is even more mysterious because you have almost no information about vocation or discernment.
+Becoming a priest, giving oneself to religious life, being salt and light in the midst of all people… It is even more mysterious because one has almost no information about vocation or discernment.

 The main emotions are excitement and wonder: “Could God really be calling me to give myself entirely?”